kpetersen/kpetersen.github.io/words/_posts/2011-10-22-first-post.markdown

 you are times you should be running.
 She isn't trying to do this with ten pounds of dead weight tucked under her right arm.
 We'll just try day 1, week 1 again tomorrow."

 So that's what I did.
 Only "tomorrow" turned into four days later because my body hurt.
-However, today, I managed to run/walk 2.26 miles in thirty minutes.
+However, today I managed to run/walk 2.26 miles in thirty minutes.
 I'm quite pleased with myself.
 I won't lie -- a few times I had to stop my [C25K app](http://itunes.apple.com/us/app/c25k-couch-to-5k/id301233668?mt=8) and hunker over to catch my breath, but I made it.
 What's more important, I intend to keep up with this.
 I really do!
 And I'm going to post about it often to keep myself both honest and motivated, even if I'm the only person who ever reads this blog.